 In 1914 forty one members of the team joined the 17th Battalion Middlesex Regiment for the First World War, the highest of any football team in the country.
-In the final game before the players set off 20,000 people came to see off the Os.
+In the final game before the players departed 20,000 people came to see-off the Os.

 In 1921, the Prince of Wales (later to be King Edward VIII) watched the O’s play Notts County, the first royal to attend a football match.
-Whatsmore, the O’s won 3-0!
+And the O’s won 3-0!

 Highs: Orient’s first and only season in the top tier of English football was in 1961/62.
 Orient reached the FA Cup semi-final in 1978.

 Lows: After coming within a penalty kick of the Championship at the end of 2013/14 the Os suffered a disastrous three years under the ownership of Italian Francesco Becchetti.
 They were relegated to League 2 after the first year and went out of the football league completely after 112 years in 2017, almost being wound-up in the process.

-The comeback: 2019 saw a triumphant return to the football league as the club rebuilds under the new ownership of Nigel Travis and you can follow them with regular live commentary from Brisbane Road on Whipps Cross Hospital Radio.
+The comeback: 2019 saw a triumphant return to the football league as the club rebuilds under the new ownership of Nigel Travis and you can follow them with regular live commentary from Brisbane Road on Whipps Cross Radio.